Gjorsi/blockchain-ticket-system/README.md

 # Phase 2
 A single contract capable of hosting a number of unique events simultaneously

-# Phase 1
-A single contract for a single event (proof of concept stage)

 ## Contract interface
-### Owner functions
+### Event host functions
+create_event(
+	uint64 num_tickets,
+    uint128 _ticket_price,
+    bool _per_customer_limit,
+    uint64 _max_per_customer)
+- Create a new event.
+The sender becomes the owner of the new event.

-A function modifier is applied to all the following functions to make sure only the owner of the contract can call them.
+A function modifier is applied to all the following functions to make sure the sender can only alter events he/she has created.

-withdraw_funds()
+withdraw_funds(uint64 event_id)
-- Withdraw all funds in the contract
+- Withdraw all funds received for tickets to the event identified
-- Disables the customer buyback function
+- Disables the customer buyback function for this event

-get_tickets(address customer)
+get_tickets(uint64 event_id, address customer)
-- Get the number
+- Get the number of tickets this customer owns for the given event

-get_customers()
+get_customers(uint64 event_id)
-- Get arrays of all customer addresses and their associated number of tickets
+- Get arrays of all customer addresses and their associated number of tickets for the given event

-stop_sale()
+stop_sale(uint64 event_id)
 - Stop the sale until further notice.
 Calls to buy tickets will be rejected while sale is stopped.

-continue_sale()
+continue_sale(uint64 event_id)
 - Reopens sale if stopped by stop_sale()

-add_tickets(uint64 additional_tickets)
+add_tickets(uint64 event_id, uint64 additional_tickets)
 - Increase the number of available tickets by the given amount

 change_ticket_price(uint128 new_price)
-- Change the ticket price to the new values
+- Change the ticket price to the new value

 ### Customer (public) functions
 buy_tickets()